-- All or part of a standing order, except one that incorporates mandatory statutory or legal requirements, may be suspended by resolution in relation to the consideration of an item on the agenda for a meeting. - b A motion to add to or vary or revoke one or more of the Council's standing orders, except one that incorporates mandatory statutory or legal requirements, shall be proposed by a special motion, the written notice by at least days notice to be given to the Proper Officer in accordance with standing order 9. - The Proper Officer shall inform new councillors that a copy of the Councillors are available on the Parish Council website - d The decision of the chairman of a meeting as to the application of standing orders at the meeting shall be final.
+- a All or part of a standing order, except one that incorporates mandatory statutory or legal requirements, may be suspended by resolution in relation to the consideration of an item on the agenda for a meeting. - A motion to add to or vary or revoke one or more of the Council's standing orders, except one that incorporates mandatory statutory or legal requirements, shall be proposed by a special motion, the written notice by at least () councillors to be given to the Proper Officer in accordance with standing order 9. - c The Proper Officer shall provide a copy of the Council's standing orders to a councillor as soon as possible. - d The decision of the chairman of a meeting as to the application of standing orders at the meeting shall be final.